monarch-initiative/mondo/docs/editors-guide/a-protege-setup.md

   3. Copy and paste the two files into the plugins directory
   4. Restart Protege.
 You should see ELK 0.5 installed in your Reasoner menu.

- Important: it seems Elk 0.5.
-Does not work with all versions of Protege, in particular, 5.2 and below.
+ Important: it seems Elk 0.5 does not work with all versions of Protege, in particular, 5.2 and below.
 These instructions were only tested with Protege 5.5.

  ### Remove the old Elk Reasoner
  It may be necessary to remove the old Elk reasoner.